mjdean1994/sparkbot/README.md

 The `lib/` directory contains helper functions that allow us to abstract away some common calls.
 The `logger.js` module within this directory allows us to log to both a specified Discord channel and stdout so that we can more easily view application logs when SparkBot is running in a deployed environmnet.
 The `messenger.js` module simply abstracts away the MessageEmbed creation complexity for sending messages back to the user.

 ## Running the Application
 These instructions assume you have NodeJS v16.13.0 or higher and NPM v8.1.0 or higher installed on your machine already.
+Also, these instructions do not cover the process to create a Discord application and bot user and add them to your server.
+There's a lot of tutorials out there such as [this one](https://discordjs.guide/preparations/setting-up-a-bot-application.html) that can help with that.
 1. Clone the repository using `git clone https://github.com/mjdean1994/sparkbot.git`
 2. Navigate into the cloned directory using `cd sparkbot`
 3. Install dependencies using `npm install`
 4. Create and populate `config.json` based on the instructions below.
 5. Create empty data files in the data directory.
 The files should each contain an empty pair of curly braces (`{}`).
 These are the files you should create: `characterData.json`, `flowData.json`, `grantData.json`, and `warData.json`.
+6. Create a file called `tokenCache.json` in the root of the project and insert an empty pair of curly braces into it.
-6. Run the application using `node app.js`
+7. Run the application using `node app.js`
-7. During first-time execution, you will be prompted to log in to Google to authenticate the `sheets.js` module.
+8. During first-time execution, you will be prompted to log in to Google to authenticate the `sheets.js` module.
 Follow the instructions in the terminal to retrieve and enter a code.

 ## Creating the Configuration File
 `config.json` is a JSON file that contains the following keys: